KalRaina/englishToMorseCodeApp/README.md

 1) Press the green code button in GitHub and press download zip file
 2) Extract zip file
 3) Double click on .exe file to run it
-4) Ignore the windows warning message that it isn't from a verified publisher
+4) Ignore the Windows warning message that it isn't from a verified publisher
 5) Run the app and use it

 Note that this app doesn't function on Mac and only on Windows.